 Actually, you can – by choosing to be happy.

 According to Professor Lyubomirsky, roughly 40 percent of our happiness is within our control.
-And several other research in the field of positive psychology has a similar conclusion: happiness is a choice that anyone can make.
+And several other researchers in the field of positive psychology have a similar conclusion: happiness is a choice that anyone can make.

 As psychologist William James once said: